 The process can take 2 to 3 weeks to be reviewed.
 Our office will contact you via your TTUHSC email with updates and your next steps to complete, if any.

-Please note, if you already have a -0- Expected Family Contribution (EFC) for your 2021-2022 FAFSA, you have already received the highest financial aid need.
+Please note, if you already have a -0- Expected Family Contribution (EFC) on your current FAFSA, you have already received the highest financial aid need.
 Submitting any of the professional judgment forms may not result in any additional aid or may result in additional loan eligibility only.

 Professional Judgment Situations

 FAFSA data is based on 2020 income.
 If income has changed since then, we can review to see if using current income would positively impact a student's financial aid eligibility.

 If a dependent student has parents who have separated or divorced or an independent student has separated or divorced, we may be able to adjust the FAFSA to reflect the current family size and income.